trevor-smith/trevor-smith.github.io/_posts/2015-04-19-scraping-post.md

 found the url structure and wrote some code to loop through them all

 {% highlight python %}
-# getting the list of all the domestic urls to scrape
-# this will help get us the list of movies and their respective id's
-# with these page id's we can construct the url list to scrape
 url_domestic_list = []
 page_number = range(0,135)
 for i in page_number: